Skin is the unsung hero of the body. And in the UAE, it has a lot to contend with: Sun, humidity, dust, air conditioning, and the list goes on.

 In fact, cutting gluten out of your diet entirely is a good move for your health all round.
 The chances are if gluten is taking its toll on your skin, it is already wreaking havoc with the rest of your body.
 Aside from the damage you can see to your skin, gluten has been linked with a host of autoimmune diseases and can lead to leaky gut syndrome – a condition where the gut lining becomes porous and allows toxins and other substances to absorb into the bloodstream.

-Rosacea is one of the most common skin complaints here in the UAE, according to Dr Hossein Yavari, a dermatologist at Emirates Hospital in Abu Dhabi.
+Rosacea is one of the most common skin complaints here in the UAE according to our dermatologists.
 Moreover, it is often misdiagnosed.
 This reddening of the skin can be caused by many factors – stress, changes in temperature, alcohol, and humidity among them.

 Many skin experts believe rosacea to be caused by abnormalities in the blood vessels of the face.
 While this would certainly explain the symptoms of flushing and redness, it is still not known exactly what causes these abnormalities in the first place.
 What the experts agree on is that sun exposure is most definitely a factor as it damages the elasticity of the skin, leading to dilation of the blood vessels.